 With a unique development philosophy based on the principles of Gross National Happiness, Bhutan is a paradise of unparalleled scenic beauty with majestic virgin peaks, lush valleys, unspoiled countryside and terraced rice fields.
 Fascinating architecture, monumental fortresses, fluttering prayers flags, hospitable people and a devout Buddhist culture makes the Kingdom of Bhutan extraordinarily special!
 Our travel company “ A Way to Bhutan Tours & Travel” is your best choice to visit Bhutan.

-First Day – Arrival at Paro
+Day 1 – Arrival at Paro

 Druk Air is the national airline of Bhutan.
 You can board a flight on it, bound for Paro from Bangkok, Kolkata, New Delhi or Kathmandu.